-- "Setting up and using a monitor".
-Describes how the monitor controls work and explains how to set up the software that lets you get the best performance from your monitor. - "Using a printer".
-Explains how to install a printer driver. - "Modem information".
-Describes the modems that come on some models of The IBM Aptiva Personal Computer, their features, and how they work.
-This chapter also explains how to send modem commands and includes a table of frequently used commands. - "Using Rapid Resume Manager".
-Explains how your computer functions when you have Rapid Resume Manager features enabled. - "Troubleshooting".
-Describes potential computer problems and their solutions. - "Working with the Configuration Utility".
-Explains how to use the Utility to change your computer's hardware information.
+- "Setting up and using a monitor" describes how the monitor controls work and explains how to set up the software that lets you get the best performance from your monitor. - "System performance" explains how your computer will function when you have Rapid Resume Manager features enabled, how to install a printer driver, and how to control the volume on multimedia models of the IBM Aptiva PC. - "Modem information" describes the modems that come on some models of The IBM Aptiva Personal Computer, their features, and how they work.
+This chapter also explains how to send modem commands and includes a table of frequently used commands. - "Troubleshooting" describes potential computer problems and their solutions. - "Working with the Configuration Utility" explains how to use the Utility to change your computer's hardware information.